kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 **Allocation order.** The scheduler does not reorder requests within a claim to improve feasibility.
-If requests are ordered such that an early compatible pick later blocks a mandatory pick, the claim becomes Unschedulable and standard retry behavior applies.
+If requests are ordered such that an early compatible pick later blocks a mandatory pick, the claim becomes Unschedulable and standard retry behavior applies in the next scheduling cycle.
 This matches how existing DRA constraints behave.

 **Composition with `DeviceConstraints`.** `compatibilityGroups` is a driver-authored, ResourceSlice-side constraint. `DeviceConstraints` (e.g.,